 - Rather than relying on investors, I was an early adopter of crowdfunding, relying on them to fund my daily experimental creative work.
 I have done four Kickstarters so far.
 (Two under my own name, one for a client, and one with a fulfiller’s name.)

-- I teach autodicatic techniques and mutualistic learning based on both my experiences at Hampshire College, an experimental institution, and and the play-based pedagogy of Jean Piaget.
+- I taught autodicatic techniques and mutualistic learning based on both my experiences at Hampshire College, an experimental institution, and and the play-based pedagogy of Jean Piaget.

 - Rather than seeking out publishers for my work, I publish my own games, illustration, fiction, and criticism at my Patreon-funded site, xenoglyph.